-- We have a surplus of ±R10 thousand however the outer years must be adjusted to be cash funded. - Employee Related Costs remain the biggest expenditure item which needs to be further scrutinized to curtail this budget. - ±R14 Million of the budget is for new vacancies that must be filled. - Employee Related Costs is the only remaining item where further possible savings can be achieved.
-However, this needs to be carefully done as some of these vacancies are critical and are contributing into the poor level of service delivery. - Non-essential items such as Accommodation and Travel have been cut to the bone therefore no more room to manoeuvre. - Own funding Capital Projects to the value of ± R5.67 Million will have to be put on hold due to lack of funding.
+- We have a surplus of ±R..... thousand however the outer years must be adjusted to be cash funded. - Employee Related Costs remain the biggest expenditure item which needs to be further scrutinized to curtail this budget. - Employee Related Costs is the only remaining item where further possible savings can be achieved.
+However, this needs to be carefully done as some of these vacancies are critical and are contributing into the poor level of service delivery. - Own funding Capital Projects to the value of ...... will have to be put on hold due to lack of funding.